s-brez/trading-server/README.md

 An event-driven execution and backtesting platform for trading common markets.

 ## Planned Features
-Trade crypto, FX, traditional markets etc at any API-accessible venue.
+Trade crypto, FX, traditional markets with unified risk allocations at any API-accessible venue.

 Event-driven backtesting.